 6. Controls Obesity:

 Obesity is one of the most common health conditions in children.
-The high fiber in cranberries will reduce the possibility of obesity in your kids.
-Besides, fiber in cranberries will also strengthen his digestive system.
+Diets higher in fibre have been shown to reduce the risk of obesity in your kids (2).
+Cranberries are a good source of fibre, which can also benefit his digestive system.

 - Dried Cranberries: